 Technology has helped me to move forward in my career.
 It has changed the way I interact with customers, the level of communication being at a different level altogether.
 The catch with technology is how well you are able to handle it.
 For me, besides increasing my productivity, it has enabled me to increase the levels of customer retention and recognition.

 What have been the high and low points in your career?

 The high points of my career are many.
-One of them was when I got selected in one of the MNC companies among a couple of thousand candidates who had applied for the single post.
+One of them was when I got selected by one of the MNC companies among a couple of thousand candidates who had applied for the single post.
 When I got the Best Performance award in the year 2010.
-When I got an opportunity to deliver lecture classes to MBA students wherein I could relate my practical knowledge with the academic syllabus.
+When I got an opportunity to deliver lecture classes to MBA students wherein I could relate my practical knowledge to the academic syllabus.
 The low point was when I lost a big opportunity over the competition.
 I wasn’t able to accomplish my goals as desired.

 Between the high and low points, I have learned many lessons.

 Let us discuss five important lessons which have become part of your life.